 In addition, this type of activity gives students a chance to be creative.
 They can make their dialogue dramatic, funny, serious or crazy.
 Students are always curious to hear what their classmates have created.

-The following are a few dialogue activities you may wish to try out in your classroom.
+The following are a few ideas that can help creating dialogues in ESL classrooms.
 Several of these are based on the brilliant ideas found in the book Dialogue Activities by Nick Bilbrough (Cambridge University Press), a highly recommended resource book about using dialogues in the classroom.

 Prepare a handout that has 10 lines, each marked “A” or B” on the left side.
 On the first and last line, add a simple sentence or phrase in English such as “Excuse me” or “Hello” for the first line or “I gotta go” or “Goodbye” for the last line.
 Prepare one copy of the handout for every two students in your class.
 Pass out the handouts.
 Tell students you want them to create a dialogue that begins and ends with the phrases on their handout.
 They are free to write whatever they want, but they cannot alter the beginning and end of the dialogue.
 Once students have finished writing, give them time to rehearse, then call on a few pairs to perform the dialogues for the class.
 Variation: if you want to give this activity an additional twist, you can assign each pair a theme for their dialogue, such as THE ANGRY DIALOGUE, THE HIP-HOP DIALOGUE, THE OLD PEOPLE DIALOGUE, THE RUDE DIALOGUE, THE SUPERHERO DIALOGUE or THE NERD DIALOGUE.